opengauss-mirror/docs/content/en/docs/Developerguide/create-index.md

     Specifies the tablespace for an index.
 If no tablespace is specified, the default tablespace is used.

     Value range: an existing table name

+-   **COMMENT text**

+    Specifies the comment of an index.
+If no comment is specified, the comment is empty.

 -   **WHERE predicate**